Welcome

 Welcome to the Kinnelon Public Library Children’s page.
 The Children’s Department is here to help you find all the resources and information you might need when it comes to children’s literature, activities and events.
 The library hopes that all children will find the library a warm, safe and welcoming place with collections of children’s books and materials, a variety of programs and trained staff who encourage individuality and foster a love of reading and learning at any age.
 We strive to offer something for everyone, from books and movies to exciting programs, so if you don’t see what you are interested in or searching for, please let one of our helpful team members know!

-Thank you to everyone who attended the Kinnelon Public Library Children’s Department in 2024!
+Thank you to everyone who attended the Children’s Department this year!

 1,000 Books Before Kindergarten